sainihusan/G10_21/README.md

 # G10_21
-this repository is demo if gitbash and github we will add file from gitbash
+this repository is demo of gitbash and github we will add file from gitbash